LaBoots2772/gradchallenge/README.md

-# gradchallenge
+# graduationChallenge
-Golf Game using HTML and JS (grad challenge)
+This is a Golf Game I made for my 8th grade graduation challenge using HTML, JS, and Phaser (Game Engine).